dateng2016/notes/voice_agent.md

 -   Voice selection

 -   Frontend Fix for menu upload.
+(Zahid)

 -   Look into openai real-time and agent api, Look into deepseek OCR.